GlacioHack/xdem/doc/source/biascorr.md

 ```

 For strip-like errors, performing an empirical correction using only a binning with `fit_or_bin="bin"` allows more
-flexibility, but requires a larger amount of static surfacesd:
+flexibility, but requires a larger amount of static surfaces:

 ```{code-cell} ipython3
 :tags: [hide-cell]